sthprabesh/Bowling-Slot-Reservation-System/docs/2_Basic_structure_and_main_functionalities.md

 ## 1. Environment
 - The system is currently running locally for development and testing purposes.
-- Future deployment is planned on **AWS** (Amazon Web Services) or a similar cloud hosting platform to ensure scalability and secure access for users.
+- Future deployment is planned on **AZURE**  or a similar cloud hosting platform to ensure scalability and secure access for users.
 - Cloud hosting will enhance performance and make the system globally accessible.

 ---